 In conclusion, this study underscores the viability of photocatalytic degradation as an environmentally friendly method for benzene remediation, accompanied by significant economic advantages.
-The synthesis of a TiO2-Fe3O4-bentonite composite photocatalyst aimed to assess critical parameters in both batch and continuous systems.
+The synthesis of a TiO_2 -Fe3O4-bentonite composite photocatalyst aimed to assess critical parameters in both batch and continuous systems.
 The research explored the effects of initial benzene concentration and pH in batch systems, while continuous system analysis focused on the correlation between feed flow rate and % removal.
 The initial concentration of benzene affects the efficiency of the degradation process in a batch system, where an increase in benzene concentration leads to an improvement in efficiency.
-However, excessive concentration results in a decrease in efficiency of the degradation process based on the isoelectric point of the photocatalytic material, and an optimum pH of 5 was obtained.
-The flow rate of benzene influences the efficiency of the degradation process, with higher flow rates leading to a decrease in efficiency.
+However, excessive concentration results in a decrease in efficiency.
+From this study, an optimal initial concentration of 400 ppm was determined. pH influences the efficiency of the degradation process based on the isoelectric point of the photocatalytic material, and an optimum pH of 5 was obtained.
+The flow rate of benzene influences the efficiency.
 The optimal flow rate for the continuous system was found to be 15 mL/min.